Address: U.S.A. 64 south 900 east, Pine Valley, Utah

 In 2010, I was one of five selected finalists in the ‘Vandalia Chiseled’ stone sculpture symposium a national U.S.A. public art competition featuring the top five stone sculptors in America.
 I was commissioned by the City of Vandalia, Ohio to complete ‘Last Love 6’ from a 7 foot high x 3 x 3.5 foot 6 ton block of the world famous indiana limestone.
 In 2011 I was a shortlisted artist in the $1.1 million Regional Transportation Commission of Southern Nevada (Las Vegas) International public art competition ‘Centennial Hills Transit Center’.
 In 2012, in this competition I was a jury selected winning commissioned sculptor with the public art concept ‘Motion’ a 9 foot high x 4’ x 2.5’ foot 7 ton sculpture in stone.
 Motion was realized on-site at Centennial Hills Transit Center, North Las Vegas, Nevada and was permanently installed June 2013.

 In 2012 I relocated to the St. George area of Southern Utah.
-In 2013-2014 I am a jury selected finalist/winning commissioned sculptor in the Tulsa, Oklahoma Traffic Engineering Facility Public Art Project, for the “Last Love 7” concept realized in a 9’ x 4’ x 3’, 8 ton block of Indiana Limestone.
+In 2013-2014 I am a jury selected finalist/winning commissioned sculptor in the Tulsa, Oklahoma Traffic Engineering Facility Building Public Art Project, for the “Last Love 7” concept realized on site at Guthrie Green Park in a 10’ x 4’ x 3’, 10 ton block of Indiana Limestone.
 The project honors Dwight D. Elsenhower, Cyrus Avery & Clinton Riggs.